Cquinn21/.github.io-reading-notes/functions.md

 ## Operators

-* Operators are used to perfomr mathematical and logical computations.
+* Operators are used to perform mathematical and logical computations.

 * Capable of manipulating certain values and operands.